AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/DescribeAutoProvisioningGroups.md

 -   submitted: The auto provisioning group is created and has not started to execute scheduling tasks.
 -   active: The auto provisioning group is executing scheduling tasks.
 -   deleted: The auto provisioning group is deleted.
--   delete-running: The auto provisioning group is being deleted.
+-   deleted-running: The auto provisioning group is being deleted.
 -   modifying: The auto provisioning group is being modified. |

 ## Response parameters